 If you want to understand why this invariant is important, some key things to understand are:

 is the data blob that would normally be stuffed in the F# resource in the generated DLL in a normal compilation.
-That's the "output" of checking each project.
+That's the "output" of checking each project.- This is used as "input" for the assembly reference of each consuming project (instead of an on-disk DLL)

 .